-Explore the Iron & Steel Heritage and Recreation region located in and around the the Schuylkill Highlands Conservation Landscape and Hopewell Big Woods, one of America's finest natural preserves.
-Etched into the natural landscape of portions of Chester, Berks, Montgomery and Lancaster Counties in Pennsylvania are the remains of this industry that literally forged our nation.
-We invite you to enjoy pristine streams, woodlands and open fields and to explore historic towns and villages; and to discover the ironmaster mansions and 300 years of industrial sites which reflect the contrast between technology and rural living in this region.
+Explore the Iron & Steel Heritage and Recreation region located in and around the Schuylkill Highlands Conservation Landscape and Hopewell Big Woods, the finest natural preserve in our region.
+Etched into the natural landscape of portions of Pennsylvania's Chester, Berks, Montgomery and Lancaster Counties are the sites that celebrate the iron and steel industries which literally forged our nation.
+We invite you to enjoy waterways, woodlands, farms and fields; to explore historic towns and villages; and to discover the ironmaster mansions and 300 years of industrial sites which reflect the contrast between technology and rural living

-Starting in the early 1700s, immigrants from Europe and Africa came seeking to use the area's natural resources to create a better life for themselves and stay to build a nation during the American Revolution.
-In the 1800's, they were joined by other immigrants from around the world, their spiritual descendants fought to save the country during the Civil War, led it into the Industrial Revolution, and on to be a world power.
-The region saw the struggle to end slavery and welcomed the nation's first female industrialists.
+Starting in the early 1700's, immigrants came seeking a better life.
+Using the area's natural resources, they helped build a nation during the American Revolution.
+In the 1800's, they were joined by other immigrants from around the world fighting to save the country during the Civil War, and then leading it into massive industrialization and on to become a world power.
+This region saw the struggle to end slavery and welcomed the nation's first female industrialists.
 Its stories and places boast a longer history with the iron and steel industry than any other region in the nation.